Chipotle Mayonnaise

 Tweet This

-If you buy store-bought aioli it will probably be very similar to mayonnaise.
-Homemade aioli (and homemade mayo for that matter) can be hard to emulsify and sometimes breaks down.
-Store-bought mayo and aioli however, will stay emulsified and creamy.
-This recipe will work with whatever you choose to use, but keep in mind that if you use a garlic-flavored mayo or aioli you should reduce or omit the garlic in this recipe.
+If you buy store-bought aioli, it will probably be very similar to mayonnaise.
+Homemade aioli (and homemade mayo, for that matter) can be hard to emulsify and sometimes breaks down.
+Store-bought mayo and aioli, however, will stay emulsified and creamy.
+This recipe will work with whatever you choose to use, but keep in mind that if you use a garlic-flavored mayo or aioli, you should reduce or omit the garlic in this recipe.

-What is Chipotle Mayo Made of?
+What is chipotle mayo made of?

 How to Make Chipotle Mayo

-Whisk together the mayo, sour cream, garlic, lime juice, and chipotle puree in a small bowl.
-Season with salt and pepper.
-This will keep covered in the fridge for up to 1 month.
+1. Mix the ingredients: Whisk together the mayo, sour cream, garlic, lime juice, and chipotle puree in a small bowl.

-Other Sauce and Condiment Recipes:
+More Sauce and Condiment Recipes

-Pin This
+Pin It

 Chipotle Mayo